Teradata/stacki-wiki/Creating-Simple-(Package-based)-Pallets.md

 ##### RPM-only Pallet

 Creating an RPM-only pallet is the same for both stacki 6 and 7.
 Only the URLs and repos are going to be different.
 This assumes your frontend has access to the internet.
 If not, put up a VirtualBox frontend on your desktop/laptop and create the pallets there and then put them on the real frontend.
-If you can't get outside access you are likely in one of the Dakotas or working at a large multi-national bank.
-Either way, I'm sorry.

 ###### Creating pallet from a path.
 One very common thing I do is to grab the updates from CentOS for my particular CentOS version.
 We'll create a mirror of the updates two ways.
 The first is the simplest and most direct.
 You're going to use the "stack create mirror" command.

-"stack create mirror" does a reposync from a url or a repoid AND creates an ISO from the downloaded RPMs, which makes it a pallet.
-I know, awesome, right?
+"stack create mirror" does a reposync from a URL or a repoid AND creates an ISO from the downloaded RPMs, which makes it a pallet.

-So let's build the command line to do this:
+So let's build the command line to do this.

 You'll cd to your largest partition, default partitioning makes /export or /state/partition1 the largest partition.
 ```